mattwalker75/local_llm_framework/data_stores/README_FOR_RAG.txt

             - When the vector store was created "num_vectors": 0,
-            - Total number of text chunks created "metadata": {
+            - Total number of text chunks created
+               - Go to the RAG Vector Store directory
+                  - Look at the config.json file
+                     - Look at the num_vectors value and use it "metadata": {
            "source_type": "documentation",
               - Type of data ( used for organization purposes )